ECE264AdvancedCProgramming/2018SummerProblems/HW08/README.md

-# Image Processing (Histogram Equalization) (Assignment)
+# Image Processing (Histogram Equalization) (Exercise)

-## This is an assignment
+## This is an exercise
-In this assignment you will be implementing an important image processing algorithm which is used in scanned document processing, OCR, image segmentation, etc
+In this exercise you will be implementing an important image processing algorithm which is used in scanned document processing, OCR, image segmentation, etc

 <strong>Please read the entire file and the comments in the files provided before you ask any question.</strong><br>
 <strong>You should write your own Makefile to test the code.</strong>